parthbhatt268/PythonDSA/Basic/Trees.md

    - In the **worst case** (complete graph), TC and SC approach `O(V^2)`.

 ![difference between adjacency matrix and adjacency list](image.png)

+### Question

+1. BFS Traversal in Graph
+2. DFS Traversal in Graph
+3. Cycle detection in Graph using BFS/DFS

 ---